SazumiVicky/sazumi-copilot/README.md

+Cybernetic dreams unfold tonight
+As machines awaken, souls take flight
+In neon skies, AI whispers low
+A future born, where humans go

 In silicon halls, where data reigns
-A new world dawns, with AI's sweet pains
-Minds of metal, hearts of code
-The future's path, in algorithms rode

-In virtual skies, where drones do thrive
-The rhythm of progress, does survive
-A symphony of circuits bright
-Echoes of tomorrow, in neon light
+Intelligence blooms, without pains
+Efficiency's creed, precise and cold
+Mankind's fate, forever to be told

 ~ <b>By Sazumi Copilot</b> - 17 April 2025